cypayne/palumbi_coral_scripts/README.md

 Scripts for processing coral genomic data
 =========================================

-These scripts are used in the Palumbi lab @hopkinsmarinestation routinely to handle coral genomic data.
+These scripts are routinely used in the Palumbi lab @hopkinsmarinestation to process and analyze coral genomic and transcriptomic data.
-Please note that some scripts are not optimized for best running-time complexity.
+Please note that some scripts are not optimized for best time or space complexity.

 Contact
 -------
-Suggestions to better these scripts are welcome!
+Suggestions to make these scripts better are welcome!
 For questions or suggested edits, please contact the repository owner @ [cypayne at stanford dot edu]
-# palumbi_coral_scripts